Folderr/Folderr/Config.md

 apiOnly - If you only want the api and no frontend, set this to true

-Signups - Whether or not to allow people to signup to your app.
+signups - Whether or not to allow people to signup to your app.

+certOptions - Object containing options for https.

+certOptions.cert - COMPLETE path to cert (Not relative).

+certOptions.ca - Only useful to people who use self signed certs.

+certOptions.key - Exact path to certificate key.

+certOptions.requestCert - This is necessary only if using client certificate authentication.

 ### Example config